Red yeast rice

 Vercelli L, Mongini T, Olivero N, Rodolico C, Musumeci O, Palmucci L. Chinese red rice depletes muscle coenzyme Q10 and maintains muscle damage after discontinuation of statin treatment.
 J Am Geriatr Soc.
 2006;54(4):718-20.

-Red yeast rice has been shown in several studies to lower "bad" LDL cholesterol levels.
-High cholesterol levels increase the risk of heart disease.
-Research has shown that red yeast (Monascus purpureus) stops the action of an enzyme in the body called HMG-CoA reductase, which helps make cholesterol.
 Red yeast rice contains substances known as monacolins.
-One of these, monacolin K, has the same chemical makeup as lovastatin, a prescription drug that lowers cholesterol.
-Some researchers think that this substance is responsible for red yeast rice's cholesterol lowering properties.
-But others note that the amount of lovastatin in red yeast rice is below what you would find in the prescription drug, and think there may be other substances in red yeast rice that help lower cholesterol.
+One of these, monacolin K, has the same chemical makeup as lovastatin (Mevacor), a prescription drug that lowers cholesterol.
+Some researchers think that's why red yeast rice lowers cholesterol.
+But others point out that the amount of monacolin in red yeast rice is less than you would find in the prescription drug.
+They think there may be other substances in red yeast rice that help lower cholesterol.
 More research is needed.

-Several studies suggest that red yeast rice significantly reduces high cholesterol.
-However, most of the studies have used a formulation of red yeast rice -- Cholestin -- that is no longer available in the U.S. Although a product called Cholestin is available, it no longer contains red yeast rice.
-The Food and Drug Administration requires any red yeast product discovered to contain monacolin to be taken off the market.
-It may be hard for American consumers to know what the red yeast rice product they buy contains.
+Several studies suggest that red yeast rice reduces high cholesterol.
+However, most of the studies have used a formulation of red yeast rice -- Cholestin -- that is no longer available in the U.S. You can still buy Cholestin, but it no longer has any red yeast rice.
+The FDA requires any red yeast product that has monacolin to be taken off the market.

-These studies support the ability of red yeast rice to lower cholesterol:
+These studies support the claim that red yeast rice lowers cholesterol:

 - One study by UCLA School of Medicine involved 83 people with high cholesterol levels.
-Those who received red yeast rice over a 12 week period experienced significantly lower levels of total cholesterol, "bad" LDL cholesterol, and triglycerides (fats in the blood) compared to those taking placebo.
+Those who took red yeast rice over a 12 week period had lower levels of total cholesterol, "bad" LDL cholesterol, and triglycerides (fats in the blood) compared to those taking placebo.
 "Good" HDL cholesterol levels did not change in either study group.

-- A study presented before the American Heart Association also showed that red yeast rice lowered LDL cholesterol.
-In the first study, 187 people had mild-to-moderate elevations in total cholesterol and LDL cholesterol.
-The study showed that treatment with red yeast rice reduced total cholesterol by more than 16%, LDL cholesterol by 21%, and triglycerides by 24%.
-HDL cholesterol also increased by 14%.
+- A study presented to the American Heart Association showed that red yeast rice lowered LDL cholesterol.
+In the study, 187 people had mild-to-moderately high levels of total cholesterol and LDL cholesterol.
+The study showed that taking red yeast rice reduced total cholesterol by more than 16%, LDL cholesterol by 21%, and triglycerides by 24%.
+HDL cholesterol also went up by 14%.

-- In another 8-week study of 446 people with high cholesterol, those receiving red yeast rice had a significant drop in cholesterol levels compared to those who took placebo.
+- In another 8-week study of 446 people with high cholesterol, those who took red yeast rice had a drop in cholesterol levels compared to those who took placebo.
 Total cholesterol fell by 22.7%, LDL by 31%, and triglycerides by 34% in the red yeast rice group.
-HDL cholesterol increased by 20% in the red yeast rice group as well.
+HDL cholesterol went up by 20% in the red yeast rice group as well.

 Asia and Chinese communities in North America use red yeast rice in powdered form as a food coloring for fish, alcoholic beverages, and cheese.